dgay54/google-cloud-datastore-quadruple/src/README.md

 - `ret_void` - a function with no result
 - `ret_bool` - a function that returns a boolean
 - `ret_int32` - a function that returns a signed 32-bit integer
-- `ret_int64` - a function that returns a signed 64-bit integer
 - `ret_double` - a function that returns an IEEE 64-bit floating point number

 ### Control Structures